Herpetology Colleges and Schools in the U.S.

 How to Select a School for Herpetology

-When deciding between degree programs, students can consider their research goals.
-Those passionate about studying the biology and behavior of reptiles and amphibians may prefer a zoology degree program, whereas those interested in applying herpetology research to environmental preservation efforts may favor environmental studies degree programs.
-Students interested in both may look for zoological programs offering a concentration in environmental and ecological studies.
+When deciding between degree programs, students should consider their research goals.
+Those passionate about studying the biology and behavior of reptiles and amphibians may wish to pursue a degree in zoology, whereas those interested in applying herpetology research to environmental preservation efforts might favor an environmental studies degree program.
+Students interested in both can find zoological programs offering concentrations in environmental and ecological studies.

 Herpetology-Related Program Overviews